Immagini della pagina

 "I shan't hinder it."

 "But it may hender you," said the landlord.
 "You see, there ain't nothin' for lightnin' to strike out on these cussed bare prairies; and it'll jest be high fun for it to find you out there on a horse.
 The streaks of lightnin' 'll go for you from twenty miles 'round.
-I was out, one time, before I knew much about prairie-storms; and I thought they was orderin' things along pretty fast; SO I stopped, and I hadn't more'n just slipped off my horse, when a big streak come along, and knocked him more'n forty rod.
+I was out, one time, before I knew much about prairie-storms; and I thought they was orderin' things along pretty fast; so I stopped, and I hadn't more'n just slipped off my horse, when a big streak come along, and knocked him more'n forty rod.
 I tell you, it smelt brimstunny 'round there fur a minit or two! and when I come to look in the grass for my nag, there wasn't enough of him left to bait a fox-trap."

 By this time he had buckled on the saddle; and Richard rode up to the house, where he stuffed the pockets with such clothing as he could get into them.